Vaccine FAQs

 COVID-19 is a virus that can spread quickly.
 It most often causes respiratory symptoms that feel like a cold or the flu or pneumonia.
 Most people with COVID-19 have mild symptoms but some people are at increased risk of severe illness like those 65 years and older and those with weakened immune systems.

-How does the updated vaccine help?
+How does COVID-19 vaccine help?

 Who should get vaccinated?